Search and seizure

 Dareton police search the vehicle of a suspected drug smuggler in Wentworth, in the state of New South Wales, Australia, near the border with Victoria.

-Search and seizure is a procedure used in many civil law and common law legal systems by which police or other authorities and their agents, who, suspecting that a crime has been committed, commence a search of a person's property and confiscate any relevant evidence found in connection to the crime.
+Search and seizure is a procedure used in many civil law and common law legal systems by which police or other authorities and their agents, who, suspecting that a crime has been committed, commence a search of a person's property and seize or confiscate any relevant evidence (or the person) found in connection to the crime.

 Some countries have certain provisions in their constitutions that provide the public with the right to be free from "unreasonable searches and seizures".
 This right is generally based on the premise that everyone is entitled to a reasonable right to privacy.

 Though specific interpretation may vary, this right can often require law enforcement to obtain a search warrant or consent of the owner before engaging in any form of search and seizure.
 In cases where evidence is seized in a search, that evidence might be rejected by court procedures, such as with a motion to suppress the evidence under the exclusionary rule.

+Worldwide

 Italy

 In Italy protection from search and seizure is enshrined in Article 14 of the Constitution, which states:

-"The home is inviolable.
+The home is inviolable.
 Home inspections, searches, or seizures shall not be admissible save in the cases and manners complying with measures to safeguard personal liberty.
-Controls and inspections for reason of public health and safety, or for economic and fiscal purposes, shall be regulated by appropriate laws."
+Controls and inspections for reason of public health and safety, or for economic and fiscal purposes, shall be regulated by appropriate laws.